How to do your tax return for 2025–26

 ATO Tax return deadlines

-If you're using a registered tax professional you have until mid-May 2025.
+If you're using a registered tax professional you generally have until May in the following year.

 Make sure you lodge you tax return ahead of the deadline set by the ATO each financial year, or you risk getting a penalty.